After-Midnight/am/README.md

 # AM (After Midnight)
-A crossplatform TypeScript UI framework.
+A simple, small and crossplatform TypeScript platform.